cmpark0126/llm-vlm-cpp-onnx-inference/REPORT.md

   - Python (run_vlm.py)
     "The image is likely from a city in Asia, as it features a city skyline with tall buildings, a bridge, and a large body of water.
-The presence of a bridge and the city's skyline suggest that it is likely a densely populated urban area** with a mix of modern and traditional architecture.
-The night setting adds to the atmosphere of the scene, making it a visually appealing and captivating image.**"
+The presence of a bridge and the city's skyline suggest that it is likely a densely populated urban area **with a mix of modern and traditional** **architecture.
+The night setting adds to the atmosphere of the scene, making it a visually** **appealing and captivating image.**"

   - C++ (problem3-vlm)
     "The image is likely from a city in Asia, as it features a city skyline with tall buildings, a bridge, and a large body of water.
-The presence of a bridge and the city's skyline suggest that it is likely a densely populated urban area**.
-The night view of the city also adds to the atmosphere, making it a visually appealing scene.**"
+The presence of a bridge and the city's skyline suggest that it is likely a densely populated urban area. **The night view of the city also adds to** **the atmosphere, making it a visually appealing scene.**"

 ---